davidferdinand/davidferdinand/README.md

 # Hi there <img src="https://raw.githubusercontent.com/davidferdinand/davidferdinand/master/wave.gif" width="30px">

-My Name is David Ferdinand and I'm a cloud platform engineer specializing in observability.
+My Name is David Ferdinand and I'm a cloud platform engineering manager in observability.
 I'm from the UK and curretly work at CompareTheMarket.
 You can find me on [LinkedIn](https://www.linkedin.com/in/david-ferdinand-62516891).

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)